skellis46/finger-pointing-moon/case-for-support.md

 problem 3 specific outcomes:
     + white paper (published on project site) discussing common (and uncommon) language used to describe artistic-scholarly findings.
 A summary of findings as well as a series of broad principles/proposals that articulate ranges of 'articulating new understandings'

+think about using word lexicon -- create and analyse/critique lexicon glossary?

+>A glossary is a collection of ideas, of clues.
+It does not confront its elusive objects head on, but this collection invites readers to take the long way, trusting that elusive objects (like imaginative journeys and relations) can only be known unexpectedly. - Emiliie p.157

+like a glossary of terms of epistemic terms — sensitised to the world of practice-research?

 project level outcomes (from all methods)